This is exactly what our School aims for through coordinated actions such as:

 - Getting acquainted with the faculties and departments as well as the alternatives and the professional rights they offer.

-- Interviews – video surveillance with professionals as well as visits to a variety of work environments.
+- Interviews – video conferences with professionals, as well as visits to a variety of work environments.

-- Acquiring professional experience (for example, the three-day work experience program for Christmas and Easter holidays that successfully implements our school with children’s acceptance.)
+- Acquiring professional experience (for example, the three-day work experience program for Christmas and Easter holidays that successfully implements our school and has gained children’s wide acceptance.)

 - Automated professional orientation test.

-All of the above are offered by Bougas Schools with the absolute knowledge of the importance they have for our students.
-They are important tools to help them make informed decisions, engage and shape the appropriate strategy for achieving them, completing their computing, studies, and subsequent professional choices.
+All of the above are offered by Bougas Schools knowing the importance they have for our students.
+They are important tools to help them make informed decisions, shape the appropriate strategy for achieving them, fill their admission form for the universities, complete their studies, and make appropriate professional choices.

-However, we must not forget that beyond the formal qualifications (degree, foreign languages, computer), the essential skills, what we call Skills, are essential, and without them we will not be able to stand out among the many graduates.
+However, we must not forget that beyond the formal qualifications (degree, foreign languages, computer), there are some essential skills without which we will not be able to stand out amongst other graduates.
 According to the World Economic Forum, held in January 2016 in Davos, Switzerland, the most important skills are:

 - Critical Thinking